An Emergency Fund is Like an Insurance Policy

-We all know (or should know) that having an emergency fund is a crucial part of successful financial planning.
-Having a rainy day fund is one of the first things people should do when getting their finances under control.
+We all know (or should know) that having an emergency fund is crucial to successful financial planning.
+Having a rainy day fund is one of the first things people should do when controlling their finances.

-When you purchase insurance you are paying a premium (usually on a monthly basis) for the assurance that a certain risk will be covered should the underlying event occur (or not occur in some cases).
-For example, when you purchase car insurance you pay a monthly premium and in return you and your car are insured.
-If something happens to you or your car while driving the insurance company will cover the tab less your deductible.
+When you purchase insurance, you are paying a premium (usually on a monthly basis) for the assurance that a certain risk will be covered should the underlying event occur (or not occur in some cases).
+For example, when you purchase car insurance, you pay a monthly premium, and in return, you and your car are insured.
+If something happens to you or your car while driving, the insurance company will cover the tab less your deductible.
 We purchase insurance to insure against risks that we cannot bear ourselves or risks, should their underlying event occur, cause financial disaster for us.
 Insurance, for most people, comes out to a net loss.
-Over your lifetime you will pay more for the insurance you purchase than you will receive as having been insured.
-We still purchase insurance, however, and the reason we purchase it is not because it is a profitable venture (it isn’t in most cases), but because we want to be protected from catastrophic events so that we can focus on the rest of our life and continue building wealth.
+Over your lifetime, you will pay more for the insurance you purchase than you will receive as having been insured.
+We still purchase insurance, however, and the reason we purchase it is not that it is a profitable venture (it isn’t in most cases), but because we want to be protected from catastrophic events so that we can focus on the rest of our life and continue building wealth.

 You will be well-served by understanding the real role that an emergency fund should play in your overall financial picture: that of an insurance policy where you accept lost returns and lost purchasing power for added security.